stellfoundry/gx-ai/docs/index.rst

 Another unique feature of GX is that it is a GPU-native code, designed and optimized in CUDA/C++.
 This means you will need access to an NVIDIA GPU to run GX.

+The GX repository is open source and hosted on BitBucket: https://bitbucket.org/gyrokinetics/gx.

 GX is currently under rapid development, resulting in quickly-changing functionality and capabilities.
 A number of planned improvements to the code (such as multi-GPU capability) are listed in the issue tracker on BitBucket (https://bitbucket.org/gyrokinetics/gx/issues).

 .. toctree::